Microsoft/azure-docs.hu-hu/articles/logic-apps/workflow-definition-language-functions-reference.md

 }
 ```

-Itt látható a frissített JSON-objektum:
+A frissített JSON-objektum a következő:

 ```json
 {